NoroffFEU/development-platforms/vs-code-case-study.md

 Additionally, VSCode has several features that make working with source control easier and more efficient.
 Heres some examples, it provides visual cues in the editor to show which lines have been added, removed or modified since last commit.
 It also provides a visual difference (diff) tool, which allows you to see the differences between different versions your code.
 Last but not least, it has a intergrated support for pull requests and code reviews, this allows teams to collaborate on code changes and ensure that changes are reviewd and tested before they are merged into the main codebase.

 ### Syntax Highlighting

+Syntax highlighting is a common feature is most modern code editors, including VS Code.
+It helps make code easier to read and understand by visually distingushing    different components of the code.
+Syntax highlighting does as exactly what you would expect from reading the name, it highlights different elements of the code with distinct colors or styles, sutch as strings, comments, keywords, variables and more. this makes it easier for developers to visually see  differences between components of the code, which can be very helpful when working with large codebases or trying to debug issues in the code.

+another great feature with syntax highlighting is that it's often customizable, allowing developers to change the colors and styles for different elements of the code.
+This can be specially useful for developers who have different preferences or visual needs.
+Some code editors may even have different themes or styles that can be applied to the syntax feature, allowing developers to quickly switch between different styles.

+Making the code easier to read is only one of the great features of syntax highlighting, another great feature is it's ability to help you prevent errors by highlighting potential mistakes or inconsistencies in the code.
+For example, if a variable is misspelled, the syntax highlighting would give a different color than normal, which would indicate that it is not recognized as a variable.
+This can help developers catch mistakes early, and making it easier to fix issues and typos before they cause larger problems down the line.

+Overall, syntax highlighting is an important feature of VS Code that can help make coding easier, faster and more efficent.
+By visually distingushing different components of the code, syntax highlighting can help developers read and understand code more easily, catch mistakes early on, and improve the overall quality of their code.

 ### Code Refactoring